Single-photon emitters and spin-photon interfaces in silicon: Practical scalability

 A major goal of quantum communications is the distribution of a secret key between remote parties~\cite{gisin_quantum_2007}.
 However, there are also many other applications that become feasible once entangled states can be shared between distant users in a quantum internet~\cite{wehner_quantum_2018}.
 To achieve practical rates in such a system, the two key requirements are low optical loss and massive multiplexing, enabled via photonic integration.

 Owing to their operation in the telecommunications frequency bands (see Fig.~\ref{fig:overview}), silicon emitters are perfectly suited to achieve low loss over both fiber- and free-space channels~\cite{holewa_solid-state_2025} and are compatible with existing classical communication infrastructure.
-Compared to quantum dots~\cite{holewa_solid-state_2025}, typical timescales of photon emission are significantly longer.
-However, with frequency rather than time-domain multiplexing, this will not affect the achievable communication rates, which are typically determined by the signaling time, i.e., the time required to transmit photons rather than generate them.

-Even more important, the long-term storage and processing capabilities available in silicon spin-photon interfaces allow the combination of stationary memory and flying communication qubits.
-This enables quantum repeater architectures that allow overcoming exponential losses in optical channels~\cite{muralidharan_optimal_2016}.
-Because of these losses, entanglement generation over long distances is inherently probabilistic.
-Thus, scalability relies heavily on parallelism rather than determinism, and spectral, spatial, and temporal multiplexing of many emitters is required to overcome low success probabilities and achieve practical entanglement distribution rates.
+However, the residual absorption in optical fibers will still limit the distance over which direct communication is feasible to a few hundred kilometers.
+This limitation can be overcome by quantum repeaters~\cite{briegel_quantum_1998}.
+Corresponding first- and second-generation devices~\cite{muralidharan_optimal_2016} require long-term storage and processing capabilities, which are readily available in silicon spin-photon interfaces that allow the combination of stationary memory and flying communication qubits.